ferrocene/ferrocene/docs/extension.rst

 =============

 Ferrocene's test suite needs each paragraph in the FLS to have a unique ID attached to it.
-To ensure that happens, the extension provides a way to easily define the ID for each paragraph, and to use that ID to link to the paragraph from other parts of the FLS.
+To ensure that this happens, the extension provides a way to easily define the ID for each paragraph, and to use that ID to link to the paragraph from other parts of the FLS.

 Paragraph IDs can be added to a paragraph with the ``:dp:`id``` role.
 The role must contain an unique random ID prefixed with ``fls_``, and the role must appear at